mitre/advmlthreatmatrix/pages/adversarial-ml-threat-matrix.md

 ### ML Model Discovery

  Adversaries may attempt to identify machine learning pipelines that exist on the system and gather information about them, including the software stack used to train and deploy models, training and testing data repositories, model repositories, and software repositories containing algorithms.
 This information can be used to identify targets for further collection, exfiltration, or disruption, or to tailor and improve attacks.
-Once this information is identified, data may be collected during [ML Pipeline Collection](techniques/A0005/).

-# initial-access
+# Initial Access

-### Pre-trained ML Model with Backdoor
+## Pre-Trained Model with Backdoor

  Adversaries may gain initial access to a system by compromising portions of the ML supply chain.
 This could include GPU hardware, data and its annotations, parts of the ML software stack, or the model itself.
 In some instances the attacker will need secondary access to fully carry out an attack using compromised components of the supply chain.